Procedure for Requesting Accommodations

 Please refer to specific Guidelines for Documentation.
 In all cases, documentation that supports reasonable accommodation must clearly indicate:

 A. The existence of a disability (as defined by state and federal regulations);

 B. That the disability substantially limits a major life activity including a statement of the nature and extent of the limitations; and

 C. A statement of what accommodation(s) is recommended.

 You can upload this documentation directly to your student Accommodate account, email it to SAS at email@example.com, or fax it to (757) 221-2538.

 STEP 3: Please make an appointment with SAS staff to review your official documentation as well as to discuss and finalize your appropriate accommodation(s).

 Reasonable and appropriate accommodation is often determined through a flexible, interactive process involving the student and SAS staff.
-Final responsibility for selection of the most appropriate accommodation rests with the College.
+Final responsibility for selection of the most appropriate accommodation rests with the university.
 Early consultation regarding accommodation is essential whenever questions of compliance and/or funding for accommodation are involved.
 Late requests will be honored to the best of our ability, but could result in delay, substitution, or inability to complete.